Local WWII Veteran shares his perspective on Russian invasion of Ukraine

 He's a fierce patriot who's lived through the world's darkest days.
 Brock served 18 months during WWII.
 He first served in the Army, then the Air Force Bomb Squad, and material squadron.

 He lived through a war era and he says this is eerily similar.
-Brock fears what will happen if Vladimir Putin isn't help accountable for breaking International Law.
+Brock fears what will happen if Vladimir Putin isn't held accountable for breaking International Law.

 "Any man that doesn't value another life, he's not where he should be and that's Putin.
 He's a killer," said Brock.